 Looking to take the family ice skating this festive season?
 We have the lowdown on where, when, and how much ice skating is across the county.

 What: Brighton’s Royal Pavilion Ice Rink will open for its tenth winter season, powered exclusively by wind and solar energy.
 The huge 880sqm rink and separate 130sqm beginners’ rink are lit at night.
+Find out more about the ice rink here.

 Where: In front of Brighton Pavilion.